 - essential oils

 Of course, not just any essential oil labels will do.
 Not only do you need to make sure your labels look great, you also need to consider a few potential issues.
-From selecting labels that can stand up to the oil-based ingredients inside to making sure all labeling requirements are met to creating an eye-catching design, we break down a few considerations for investing in new bottle labels for your essential oils.
+From selecting waterproof labels that can stand up to the oil-based ingredients inside to making sure all labeling requirements are met to creating an eye-catching design, we break down a few considerations for investing in new bottle labels for your essential oils.

-Fit Your Label to Your Packaging
+Fit Your Label to Your Bottle Size

 Bottles come in all sorts of shapes and sizes.
 Whether you distribute 5 ml roller bottles, 8 oz. bottles, or any size in between, you want to make sure that your label fits well on your container.